Brockkoli/Blues-Clue/README.md

 6. Press `Win + R` , and you will see the Run prompt.
 Enter the following `shell:startup`![image](https://user-images.githubusercontent.com/24997390/197673717-8905ad4c-fb5f-4118-ac91-7dee69204a8f.png)
 7. Press `OK` and a new winow will be open, just drag the .pyw script into it.![image](https://user-images.githubusercontent.com/24997390/197674255-8bd3ddf4-fc8b-4738-bf0a-81111499476a.png)
 8. Restart your PC and it should running in the background

+---

+### Upon Installation
+Do **NOT** attempt plug in any USB drives into the computer upon the installation of the program.
+Whitelisting of USB devices are done on startup of the program.
+As this is a program that is supposed to run the backend, hence there is no GUI for manual whitelisting of USB drives.

+---

+### To whitelist USB
+#### Whitelist upon installation
+1. Make sure that the program is added to run on startup
+2. Shutdown the computer
+3. Plug in the desired USB drive
+4. Power on the computer
+5. The USB device is now whitelisted, it can be removed and plugged backed into the computer for use!

+#### Whitelist upon startup
+1. Make sure that the USB device is plugged into the computer before powering on
+2. Turn on the computer
+3. The USB device is now whitelisted, it can be removed and plugged backed into the computer for use!